EvaMaeRey/ggsample/README.md

 ## Examples

-Below we display 9 panels with different a sample of 10 observations taken.
+Below we display 9 panels with different a sample of 16 (n\_facets default) observations taken.

 ``` r
 library(ggplot2)